From No Smoking Day on 9 March 2016, Northern Ireland’s health and social care (HSC) sites are smoke free.

 Stopping smoking is the single biggest thing you can do to improve your health.
 Creating smoke-free health and social care environments and providing tailored support for people who want to quit their habit will help protect public health.

-How to use the Smoke-free logo
+How to use the smoke-free logo

-This identity, originally developed by the Western Health & Social Care Trust, has been adopted by the Northern Ireland Tobacco Strategy Implementation Steering Group to be used in line with the MPOWER Framework for Tobacco Control, WHO 2008.
+This identity, originally developed by the Western Health and Social Care Trust, has been adopted by the Northern Ireland Tobacco Strategy Implementation Steering Group to be used in line with the MPOWER Framework for Tobacco Control, WHO 2008.

-The Smoke-free identity can be used by all organisations and support services engaged in smoking cessation in Northern Ireland.
+The smoke-free identity can be used by all organisations and support services engaged in smoking cessation in Northern Ireland.
 Within this zip file, you will find user guidelines and samples of the logo ready for use.

-By following these guidelines you can get the best from the Smoke-free logo.
+By following these guidelines you can get the best from the smoke-free logo.